anababnigg/uiuc-cs-projects/README.md

 > **"Connect 4"**: program for simulating a variant of a 'Connect Four' board game, where functions provide the functionality needed to simulate and play the board game.

+> **"Mountain Paths":** This program takes elevation data from a file and generates a ppm image file showing the shortest path from one side to the other.
+Red lines indicate the shortest path from a specified starting position, while a green line marks the overall shortest path.
+Inputs include image dimensions (rows and columns in pixels) and the data file name.

+> **"Seam Carving":** This program implements a Seam Carving algorithm that allows for resizing images by intelligently removing seams with low energy, preserving the important features of the image.

+> **"Naive Databases":** This code implements a naive in-memory database system that allows for the creation, management, and manipulation of tables with various data types and rows, providing basic functionality for database operations.

+> **"DNA Strand":** program that provides functionality to represent, manipulate, and splice DNA strands represented as linked lists of characters.

+> **"Cord":** This code defines a data structure called Cord, which represents a string implemented as a binary tree.
+The Cord class provides methods for creating and manipulating instances of this data structure

 ## Notes